It can happen that you forget your WordPress administration login password.

 Here are the steps to follow:

-- Connect to your server via SSH (how) and enter the MySQL command line using your database credentials.
+- Connect to your server via SSH (please refer to the article How to Create an SSH Key and Connect to an Account Remotely) and enter the MySQL command line using your database credentials.

 - Use the following command, replacing user with your user, then enter your main account password when prompted: